afnan47/sem8/README.md

 # Semester 8
 SPPU Computer Engineering 2019 Pattern Final Year-Sem 2 Assignments.

-If this repo helped you, do star it! :)

 ## HPC Practicals
 ### For running openmp programs hit commands:-
 C++ : `g++ filename.cpp -fopenmp` and `./a.out`